kyleboddy/machine-learning-bits/dockerconfig/README.md

 # Print the result
 print(result)

+# Generate a plot
+p <- ggplot(df, aes(x=Name, y=Score, fill=Name)) +
+  geom_bar(stat="identity") +
+  theme_minimal() +
+  labs(title="Scores by Name", y="Score")

+# Save the plot to a file
+ggsave("r_plot.png", plot=p)

+# Check if running in a Jupyter notebook and display inline if so
+if (interactive()) {
+  print(p)
+} else {
+  cat("Plot saved to r_plot.png\n")
+}
 ```

-The R script filters the data frame to include only individuals over 30 years old and calculates the average score among them.
+The R script begins by filtering a data frame to include only individuals over 30 years old and calculates the average score among them.
+Additionally, it utilizes ggplot2 to generate a bar plot visualizing the scores for each individual in the data frame.
+The plot is saved to r_plot.png in the current directory.

+If the script is executed in a Jupyter notebook, the plot will be displayed inline; otherwise, a message indicating the plot's save location is printed.

 ### PHP Example: Simple Data Processing and JSON Encoding